Fortpress/awesome-fortpress-templates/README.md

 # awesome-fortpress-templates
-A list of awesome Fortpress Snap
+A list of awesome Fortpress Templates

 Download Fortpress for free on https://fortpress.app/download/